 A teacher in college and high school classrooms for nearly twenty years, Ethan delights in working individually with writers in the Writing Center.
 He works with writers at any stage of their process, though he has a special fondness for brainstorming.
 Ethan hopes for writers to take ownership of their compositions so that they may use writing as a site for exploration, discovery and knowledge production.
 Pronouns: he/him

 Lydia is happy to provide collaborative one-on-one consultations with students, faculty and staff.
 She meets with writers at all levels and at any stage of writing from inception to completion.
 In addition to academic writing projects, she also consults with students on reading, applications, creative writing, and theses.
-Pronouns: she/her
+Pronouns: she/her.
+Hear my name.

-Sr Writing Associate & Coordinator of Inclusion Initiatives
+Sr Writing Associate & Coordinator of Inclusion Initiativ

-Cassie Sanchez has a Ph.D. in educational policy from UMass Amherst where her research focused on equity and access to higher education, particularly elite colleges.
-Cassie has extensive professional experience in the fields of education and academic publishing.
+Cassie Sanchez (she/her) has a Ph.D. in educational policy from UMass Amherst where her research focused on equity and access to higher education, particularly elite colleges.
+Cassie has extensive professional experience and expertise in the fields of education and academic writing and publishing.
 She has taught writing and worked with both student and professional writers for more than 20 years.
+Hear my name.